bluelzx/China-Union-Pay/README.md

 # UnionPay

   # this project is for unionPay

-# toUser this you need changeSome place
+  # to user this you need changeSome place

   # first in the properties of   acp_sdk.properties  you need change
   # 1 acpsdk.signCert.path=
   # 2 acpsdk.signCert.pwd=
   # 3 acpsdk.validateCert.dir=
   # 4 acpsdk.backTransUrl=
   #second  in the unionpayUtil.demo you need change merId of yourself